 To aid in teaching about these difficult topics, Woven Teaching has produced and collected a number of resources about mass atrocity and genocide prevention.

-Genocide Education and Prevention Organizations
+Fundamentals of Genocide and Mass Atrocity Prevention

 USHMM is the United States’ official memorial to the Holocaust.
 Its website hosts a variety of useful materials for teaching about the Holocaust and other genocides.